Reimagining with Mastery

 The Avenue of the Arts

 The Avenue of the Arts, a section of South Broad Street and home to many prominent theaters and cultural venues, was part of a plan to develop the historically-significant corridor into a premier cultural and entertainment destination.
 In 2004, the Avenue of the Arts was still lacking an essential ingredient: housing.
 Dranoff saw an opportunity to be the first developer to tackle residential development along the Avenue.
 Symphony House was the first ever ground up high-rise condominium on the Avenue of the Arts and brought new residents, retail, parking and a theater to the Avenue.
 Dranoff followed this success with 777 South Broad — a 146-unit luxury apartment building — and Southstar Lofts — an 85-unit luxury apartment building.
-Next up are two signature properties planned across from the Kimmel Center which will further cement this neighborhood as the premier live, work, and play destination in Center City.
+Most recently Dranoff has added the 47-story Arthaus Condominiums to the corner of Broad and Spruce.
+This gleaming skyscraper designed by legendary architect Eugene Kohn is a beacon for the arts and cultural district and further cements this neighborhood as the premier live, work, and play destination in Center City.